FUTURE/LAB BY FULGAR PROJECT CODE: ITALIAN CRAFT

 Fashion design must not only be built around these important pillars, but must allow each one of us to express ourselves to the full and assert our individuality.

-AMNI SOUL ECO®
+AMNI SOUL ECO® by Fulgar

 Carried out in collaboration with Fulgar, the project draws inspiration from the paintings of an Italian artist: Emilio Vedova, a painter who uses his work to give us food for though and sparks debates on social issues.

 The abstract painting technique of his pictures formed the inspiration for the textile processing work to be found in his collection.

 His ideas are brought to life by means of the Farfalla fabric awash with strong contrasting colours achieved using circular-double-knit techniques and made by ALTO MILANESE; this was the method used to make the street-style trousers.

 Some of the dyeing work on this garment was done entirely by hand using thick brush strokes on the reverse side of the material.